ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 * Copy custom templates and add Maven dependencies.

 This way, the module will be very useful for generating a bunch of microservices without having to answer all questions over and over.
-Here the JHipster configuration that all microservices will use:
+Here is the JHipster configuration that all microservices will use:
 * 8080 for the port
 * JWT for the authentication
 * Hazelcast for the cache provider